What is SECS/GEM?

 Communication defines the behavior of the equipment regarding the presence or absence of a communication link with the host.
 It also specifies how to establish or resume communication with S1F13/S1F14 when it is cut off.
 Using our SECS/GEM Software, the host can have an easy communication process.

-eInnosys CONTROL state model in SECS/GEM protocol specifies the degree of collaboration between the host and the equipment.
+EInnosys CONTROL state model in SECS/GEM protocol specifies the degree of collaboration between the host and the equipment.
 The CONTROL paradigm offers the host three fundamental degrees of host control that establish the host’s capacity to command the apparatus:

 - OFFLINE (Lowest Level): The operator working in the operator console manually operates the entire equipment.
 The equipment will reply with an SxF0 to any direct message from the host other than S1F13 or S1F17; the equipment will reply with an SxF0.